baj12/scShinyHub/README.md

 ## Running the app

-Simply open server.R and clikck the Run button in RStudio.
+Simply open the file server.R in RStudio and clikck the Run button in RStudio.

 ## Description of repository